vulnerable9/redvuln/README.md

-#RedVuln
+# RedVuln
-A simple website to create easy Open Redirect attacks.
+A simple website to easily create Open Redirect attacks.